Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 My regular readers will know that we have an allotment.
-As such we have an excess of produce at particularly times of the year.
+As such we have an excess of produce at particular times of the year.
 I’m really good at freezing excess herbs, making jams and making delicious goodies.
-However there aren’t always enough hours in the day!
+However, there aren’t always enough hours in the day!
 This week I harvested 700g of blackberries – in just one visit to my allotment!
-Obviously I am really pleased but I didn’t have time to use them up.
+Obviously, I am really pleased but I didn’t have time to use them up.
 This is how to freeze blackberries!

 How to freeze blackberries

 Look at your blackberries, remove any under-ripe or overripe ones.
 Most of mine were pushing it a little on the overripe stage but I decided to freeze them anyway.
 I’m a rebel I guess..!
 Anyway, this is how to freeze blackberries:

 Wash the blackberries.
 Drain them as well as you can without squashing them.

 Remove any stems or leaves.
 Also, remove any really squashed blackberries.
 (Have them in a bowl of muesli or throw them into a smoothie)

 Pop the tray in the freezer.

 Remove 1-2 hours later.
 This will vary based on your freezer.
 I took mine out after 1 hour in the chest freezer.
 However, if I used the fast freezer drawer in my fridge freezer I’m sure it would have been around 45 minutes.
 SET A TIMER HERE!